Sometimes the roof is better. That is why Conserval dreamed up SolarDuct air heating.

 When the sun’s radiation heats the surface of the SolarDuct array, fresh, solar-heated air accumulates on the surface of the panels.
 The existing rooftop HVAC units draw this solar-heated air through thousands of micro-perforations in the panels This solar-heated air gathers within the SolarDuct cabinet space and travels to the HVAC unit’s fresh air intake via insulated rooftop mechanical ducting.
 In the summer, when solar-heated air is not desired, the SolarDuct system is bypassed and the rooftop HVAC units will draw direct from ambient.

-With SolarDuct, incoming fresh air is heated up to 75°F above ambient temperatures.
-Independent monitoring studies have shown that effectively-designed SolarDuct systems can displace 20-50% of the building heating load.
+With the SolarDuct heating array, incoming fresh air is heated up to 75°F above ambient temperatures.
+Independent monitoring studies have shown that effectively-designed solar air heating systems can displace 20-50% of the building heating load.